 New York City Area, Member since 2004

-Camille has served on the Board of Councillors since 2014 and was elected Vice Hospitaller in 2016.
+Camille has served on the Board of Councillors since 2014, was elected Vice Hospitaller in 2016, and Hospitaller in 2019.
 She also chairs the Membership Committee for the American Association.
 Prior to her election to the Board of Councillors, Camille served as Co-chair, with her husband Rory, of the New York City Area from 2008 through 2014, focusing on increasing membership, particularly younger candidates, and improving communications through the NYC Area website and regular email updates on Area activities.
 She continues to serve as Co-chair of the NYC Area Membership effort.

 Camille is a member of the Board of Directors and volunteer with the New York Common Pantry.
-She is also a Trustee of Barnard College, of which she is an alumna.
+She is also an investment advisor to the Board of Trustees of Barnard College, of which she is an alumna.
 She earned an MBA from Columbia Business School.
 Camille received an Award for Service to Barnard in 2010.

 Camille has spent more than 30 years in institutional asset management with employers including Brown Brothers Harriman, the Archdiocese of New York and Allianz Global Investors where she was Senior Vice President and global director of training for sales and investment management professionals.

-Camille and Rory have three grown children, one daughter and two sons.
+Camille and Rory have three grown children, one daughter and two sons, and one grandchild.